You may be required to provide a supplemental ID document if:

 - the test administrator questions your primary ID document

-- your primary ID document is otherwise acceptable but does not bear your full name, photograph or signature
+- your primary ID document is otherwise acceptable but does not bear your first and last name, photograph or signature

 If you cannot provide a supplemental ID that contains your signature, you may present two government-issued IDs with photographs as long as they are in the name you used when you registered.

 Supplemental ID documents may not be used to resolve name discrepancies.
-The last name on your primary ID must match (excluding accents) the name you used when you registered for the test.
+The first and last name on your primary ID must match (excluding accents) the name you used when you registered for the test.

 The following ID documents are generally acceptable as supplemental ID: